2009 Kobalt Tools 500: Race

 Green flag pit stops for tires, fuel, and car adjustments began on lap 53.
 Fourteen laps later, a tire escaped from Ambrose's pit crew, and rested approximately 70 ft in the infield.
 Ambrose's gas man and firefighter Jimmy Watts ran across the grass, and was within 25 yards of the track when he retrieved the tire.
 Because Watts ventured into the infield, considered by NASCAR to be part of the track, and with cars leaving turn four at near to 200 mph, series officials waved the third caution.
 NASCAR officials escorted Watts from pit road, and he was suspended for the remainder of the event.
-Kurt Busch made a second pit stop after a refuelling problem at a prior stop.
+Kurt Busch made a second pit stop after a refueling problem at a prior stop.
 The caution meant 15 drivers were on the lead lap, and Johnson led at the lap-74 restart.
 Two laps later, Jeff Gordon's clutch developed a problem.
 On lap 78, Edwards overtook Hamlin for second.
-Edwards got past Johnson on the outside lane for the lead on the 81st lap.
+Edwards got past Johnson on the outside lane for the lead on the 80th lap.
 Three laps later, Johnson was passed by Hamlin on the inside line while in slower traffic for the third position.
 On the 103rd lap, Kurt Busch passed Edwards around the outside to claim the first position.
-Labonte spun on the frontstretch on the lap, necessitating the fourth caution.
+Labonte spun on the frontstretch on the same lap, necessitating the fourth caution.
 Under caution, lapped drivers made pit stops for adjustments to their cars.

 At the lap 112 restart, Kurt Busch kept the lead over Edwards and Bowyer.
 Edwards drove on the inside lane, while Kurt Busch ran on the outside line.
-As some drivers began another phase of green flag pit stops on the 155th lap, the fifth caution came out when fluids were found in turn two.
+As some drivers began another phase of green flag pit stops on the 155th lap, the fifth caution came out when fluid was found in turn two.
 Kurt Busch again held the lead at the lap 162 restart, followed by Bowyer.
 Two laps later, Bowyer fell to fifth when Jeff Gordon, Johnson, and Edwards got past him.
 He lost a further position to Martin on lap 166.
 Jeff Gordon caught and overtook Kurt Busch for first on the 172nd lap, but he did not hold it, as Kurt Busch re-passed him before crossing the start-finish line.
 On lap 183, Ambrose's car billowed smoke, and he stopped on the apron below the track.
 The sixth caution was issued two laps later as debris was located on the track.
 The leaders elected to make pit stops for tires and car adjustments during the caution.
 Truex led lap 190 but Kurt Busch was first at the lap 192 restart.
 Ragan made contact with his teammate Biffle on the 196th lap, causing him to go sideways into the wall, and prompting Biffle to regain control of his car.
 Six laps later, Kurt Busch glanced the wall, and Jeff Gordon passed him for the lead, but lost it to Busch before the conclusion of the lap.